 Article of both standard and special issues will be reviewed by the editors, and, if considered potentially suitable for JCOM América Latina, also by at least two referees through a double-blind peer review.
 The Editor's decision will be communicated to the corresponding author at the end of the review process.

-Contributions should be submitted as a doc, docx, rtf or odt file.
-If the submission comprises many files, a compressed archive (.zip, .tar.gz or .tgz) should be uploaded.
+Manuscripts should be submitted in docx format.
+Other formats like doc, rtf and odt are accepted, but can slow down the publication process.
+If manuscripts comprise more than 1 files, a compressed archive (.zip, .tar.gz or .tgz) should be uploaded.

 Language: